Skip to content

 soil in a hand shovel

-Cut & Paste: Extend your Greenhouse Growing Season for Fall & Winter
+How to Extend Your Greenhouse Growing Season for Fall & Winter?
+Cut & Paste

 Some people consider the first day of school or even “back to school” shopping as the real start to fall.
 But for me and my garden, the first day of fall comes when wasps appear at my outdoor dining table and I am extending the greenhouse growing season.